NaeuralEdgeProtocol/.github/profile/README.md

 # Cutting edge of AI & Blockchain

 Our **Naeural** initiative, delineated in the [foundational paper](https://arxiv.org/abs/2306.08708), champions the democratization of AI via a **Decentralized Neuro-symbolic Autonomous processing framework**, or Naeural DNA in short.
 This avant-garde framework integrates diverse data sources, propelling rapid deployment of business rules through user-friendly low-code and no-code interfaces.
-Anchored by an SDK/API, it leverages the immense capabilities of Large Language Models.
+Anchored by its own SDK/API for fast application development, it leverages the immense capabilities of Large Language Models.

 Naeural stands at the forefront of economic and operational efficiency, integrating a **token-based system** for intelligent budgeting and scaling.
 The platform's compatibility with web3 and the Ethereum Virtual Machine (EVM) ensures fluid blockchain interactions.
 It employs IoT-based protocols like MQTT, strengthened by signature-based validation and blockchain's inherent immutability, ensuring secure, reliable operations within a trustless infrastructure.